OUR WORKING GROUPS

 • National activities

-The Chemicals Working Group meets once or twice a year and is coordinated by Tatiana Santos, Policy Manager for Chemicals & Nanotechnology.
+The Chemicals Working Group meets once or twice a year, is chaired by Tatiana Santos, Head of Chemicals Policy, and coordinated by Noémie Jegou, Policy Officer for Chemicals.

 • Correct implementation of ecodesign and energy labelling requirements